Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Marisa de Silva (Soprano)

-Natasha Marin enjoys working as a soloist, with orchestra, chamber ensembles and piano duos.
-She was featured on the radio and TV, recorded and has been performing extensively in the US and internationally, appearing live in venues such as St. Petersburg Philharmonic and Capella Halls in Russia, Carnegie Weill Recital Hall in New York, Comerica Theater in Phoenix, AZ, among many others.
-Marisa de Silva has participated in numerous music festivals around the world where she has distinguished herself particularly in the Spanish, Japanese, Baroque, Ibero-American, and American New Music repertoire.
-Ms. De Silva has been an active member of the National Association of Teachers of Singing and has taught voice for more than ten years.
+Natasha Marin performs extensively in the US and internationally as a soloist, with orchestra, chamber ensembles and piano duos in venues such as St. Petersburg Philharmonic and Capella Halls in Russia, Carnegie Weill Recital Hall in New York, Comerica Theater in Phoenix, AZ, among others.
+Marisa de Silva has participated in numerous music festivals around the world with the Spanish, Japanese, Baroque, Ibero-American, and American New Music repertoire.
+Ms. De Silva is an active member of the National Association of Teachers of Singing and has taught voice for more than ten years.

 Yuliya Gorenman (Piano)